madebytheo/WatchlistPlus/README.md

 - **No editing core content**: Movie titles and posters can't be changed after creation.
 Prevents accidental mutations.
 - **One way watched status**: Can't unmark as watched.
 If you logged it, it happened.
 - **Reviews are flexible**: Your thoughts can change, edit reviews anytime.
+- **Optional confirmations**: Toggle confirmation dialogs for actions in settings if you prefer faster interactions.

 This might seem limiting, but it's liberating.
 You're not managing a todo list.
 You're curating a record of what you've experienced.